• Skip to main content

 I usually wash my clothes when I’m taking a shower (Killing two birds with one stone!) at night, and they’re always ready wen I wake up.

-• Belinda Pepper
+Belinda Pepper says

 “Or you can just go-all-natural as you said, some of us men got a thing for that!”